aaayejaaaye/aaayejaaaye.github.io/_drafts/How-I-Play-DND-During-Quaratine.md

 If you are really trying to be budget conscious just use a smart phone.
 **Character Sheets**
-I make a google sheet but they're are plenty of online character sheets you can download if you want. when I first started I used DND beyond character creator tool and that is great to get an undstanding of what you should be looking for but i reccomend moving away from the quickly because most of the intersting factors are bhind a pay wall.(unless you want to pay the $).
+I make a google sheet but they're are plenty of online character sheets you can download if you want. when I first started I used DND beyond character creator tool and that is great to get an undstanding of what you should be looking for but i reccomend moving away from the quickly because most of the intersting factors are behind a pay wall.(unless you want to pay the $).